aws-samples/greengrass-iot-edge-runtime/README.md

 This repository demonstrates building, deploying, and managing software at the edge using AWS IoT services.
 This solution demonstrates Event Driven Machine Learning inference using AWS IoT Greengrass.
 The use case assumes we want to monitor a specified file system directory for new data.
 When a new image is available, an event is sent to the Object Detection Component so that it can run inference on that image.
 We use a sample Greengrass Component to monitor the specified directory and trigger our Object Detection process via [Greengrass Interprocess Communication (IPC)](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html).
 The Object Detection process will perform inference and write insights to the Component log.

-This repository utilizes Continuous Integration and Continuous Delivery (CI/CD) to simplify the process for building, managing, and deploying AWS IoT Greengrass Components.
+This repository utilizes Continuous Integration and Continuous Delivery (CI/CD) to simplify the process for building and managing AWS IoT Greengrass Components.
 The focus of this repository is in on building Event Driven Inference using Greengrass, see the following [blog post](https://aws.amazon.com/blogs/iot/trigger-aws-iot-greengrass-component-deployments-from-aws-codecommit/) for more details on the CI/CD pipeline.
 ![ARCHITECTURE](workshop_images/ARCHITECTURE.png)

 ## Prerequisites